 Before the test begins: I will spend approximately 30 minutes ensuring the applicant and the aircraft are eligible for the test.
 This is called the "Validation" process.
 The common errors are in red.

 Pilot: I will verify your original Identification, Certificate, Medical and Knowledge Test report.
-They will be compared against eachother and IACRA.
-Please have these documents layed out for me to view.
+They will be compared against each other and IACRA.
+Please have these documents laid out for me to view.

 Aircraft Series: Please ensure the correct Make/Model/Series is noted at the time of booking and is also noted the same in IACRA.
 I understand that it has been a practice to only put "CE-172" however, please include the series, such as "CE-172N," if it is known.
 Amongst other reasons, this helps me verify that all ADs are met for the aircraft being used.